 - COVID-19 is spread by being in close proximity to others who have the virus.
 It is thought that inhaling respiratory droplets from an infected individual that are airborne after they sneeze or cough is the primary mode of transmission.
 Touching an infected surface and then touching one’s eyes mouth or nose is another way the virus is spread.

-For COVID-19, given the necessary timeliness of diagnosis and treatment, we are not a primary facility that can diagnose this viral infection.
-We do not have tests at our facility.
+For COVID-19, given the necessary timeliness of diagnosis and treatment, we are not a primary facility that can diagnose this viral infection immediately.
+Our testing services are available, but are offered based on volunteer availability.
+We do not have walk-in tests and often do not even have tests to offer within the upcoming week.
 If you exhibit the classic COVID-19 symptoms, you can call the Michigan DHS COVID-19 hotline number at 1-888-535-6136 to confirm and get the latest protocols and information on the disease.
 This is staffed by health professionals with the latest information that is changing by the day and sometimes by the hour.
 If they suggest that you get tested, you will undergo a telehealth video visit and then if referred, call ahead to the hospital in Kalamazoo or Grant Rapids, letting them know you are coming, and transport yourself there privately for testing.
 We anticipate the numbers of tests will be more greatly available in the coming days, and uninsured patients will get free testing (as announced by the federal government).
-DO NOT COME TO OUR CLINIC TO BE DIAGNOSED WITH COVID-19, YOU WOULD BE WASTING YOUR TIME AND PUTTING HEALTH CARE VOLUNTEERS IN DANGER, plus no one will be here!!!

 Best strategies for preventing the spread of COVID-19 and becoming infected: